Senior Economic Advisor & Economist

 - "Making More Out of Less: The Recipe for Long Run Growth," May/June 1994.

-- "Leaning Against the Seasonal Wind: The Case for Seasonal Smoothing of Interest Rates," March/April 1993.
+- "Leaning Against the Seasonal Wind: Is There a Case for Seasonal Smoothing of Interest Rates?," March/April 1993.

 Other Philadelphia Fed Publications